Providing Couples Therapy

 My Personal Training Experience

 Beyond education and licensure which all therapist have, I believe that the "person of the therapist" is critically important to the outcomes achieved by the couple in therapy.
-This is also an important aspect to how I train other therapists.
+In fact, one of the most important things to know about your therapist is their ongoing training and professional experiences beyond grad school.
 As you can see below, I take my personal training seriously, developing my "personhood of the therapist".
-This training is different than many other other couples therapists who just attend workshops for training.
 When therapists say they have extensive experience, it is often a vague concept.
-Below, I outline my significant experience in transformational, experiential, systemic therapy.
+Below, I outline my experience in transformational, experiential, systemic couples therapy.

 Books Written and Educational Background

-Author of the book "Managing the Aftermath of Infidelity: A Sequential Guide for Couples and Therapists (Due for publication 2020)
+Author of the book "Managing the Aftermath of Infidelity: A Sequential Guide for Couples and Therapists (2021).

 Obtained a Doctorate and Masters degree in counseling (2009, 2004).